Wagga Wagga & Riverina

 Just two hours’ drive northwest is Griffith, a cosmopolitan city with a rich Italian heritage and home to some of the region’s best-known wineries, such as Casella Wines, McWilliam’s Hanwood Estate and De Borteli Wines Bilbul, where the famous Noble One dessert wine is produced.

-Both Griffith and nearby Leeton were designed by noted architect Walter Burley Griffith in the early 20th century as part of the Murrumbidgee Irrigation Scheme, a system of weirs, dams and canals.
-In Leeton, admire art deco buildings and enjoy the daily Tastes of Leeton presentation.
+Both Griffith and nearby Leeton were designed by noted architect Walter Burley Griffin in the early 20th century as part of the Murrumbidgee Irrigation Scheme, a system of weirs, dams and canals.
+In Leeton, admire art deco buildings and enjoy the daily presentation.

 The region is home to spectacular wilderness, too.
 Fivebough Wetlands, near Leeton, is a sanctuary for hundreds of species of birds.
 Northwest of Griffith is Cocoparra National Park and southwest of Wagga Wagga are the rock-climbing Towers, near National Trust-classified Lockhart.